openwell/questioner/README.md

 ## On your Local Machine
 - Pull the [develop](https://github.com/openwell/Questioner) branch off this repository
 - Install postgreSql 11 on your local machine or registered on any online platform
-- create a .env file
-- create a database and input the connection string into the .env file
+- Rename the sample.env file to .env and input the right configurations
-- create a secret key, admin details and input in .env file
-- template can be found in .env-sample file
-- Run `npm install` to install all dependencies
+- Run `npm i` to install all dependencies
 - Run `npm database` to create the database tables and create an admin
-- An admin token is generated if successfully and will be displayed in the terminal
 - Run `npm start` to start the app
+- The Admin is required to login with the data in the now .env file
 - App runs on port 3000
 - Access endpoints on `localhost:3000`